owid/etl/README.md

 * MYSQL client (and Python dev headers).
 If you don't have this already,
   * On Ubuntu: `sudo apt install python3.9-dev mysql-client`
   * On Mac: `brew install mysql-client`
+* AWS CLI and you should have an `~/.aws/config` file configured so that you can upload to walden etc.

 #### Creating and using the virtual environment